 As a courtesy, we will submit your insurance information to the laboratories so that they may bill your insurance company directly.
 Coverage for laboratory testing will depend on your individual insurance policy.
 For those without insurance, many laboratories offer reduced prices for patients who pay for lab fees in advance.
 Typically, patients will pay between $200-$800 for laboratory tests.

-Can the tests I need be done at Whole Life Health MD?
+Can the tests I need be done at The Center for Whole Health?

 We perform blood draws in-office and utilize outside laboratories for all specimen processing.
 Some testing can be performed at home with test kits to collect urine, saliva or stool.
 In all cases, we will assist you in coordinating initial and follow-up testing.